<<Read Time: 6 Minutes>>

 To ensure that their marriage held up in the eyes of the law, LeGrand and Lucy decided to get married again in Cheyenne in 1868, granting them the very unusual claim to fame of being married twice without a divorce in between!
-Their union lasted until 1877 when, as LeGrand’s obituary from 1884 put it, “the old man had become somewhat reckless in many respects, and at last his wife was compelled to procure a divorce from him.”
+Their union lasted until 1877 when, as LeGrand’s obituary from 1884 said, “the old man had become somewhat reckless in many respects, and at last his wife was compelled to procure a divorce from him.”

-Probably her most famous land transaction, however, did not yield a monetary profit.
+However, her most famous land transaction did not yield a monetary profit.
 Upon her arrival, Lucy initially attended the First Methodist congregation for several years.
-By 1875, she felt that the black community needed a place to call their own.
-As a result, she helped facilitate the establishment of the first congregation of the African Methodist Episcopal (A.M.E.) church in Wyoming Territory in 1878 – a congregation that still exists today, over 140 years later!
+By 1875, she felt the black community needed a place to call their own.
+As a result, she helped establish the first congregation of the African Methodist Episcopal (A.M.E.) church in Wyoming Territory in 1878 – one that still exists today, over 140 years later!

 Original AME Allen Chapel, Cheyenne, Wyoming

-Lucy, her daughter Susan, and several other women in the community formed a committee and wrote to the Cheyenne Daily Sun vocalizing their objections.
+Lucy, her daughter Susan, and several other women in the community formed a committee and wrote to the Cheyenne Daily Sun, vocalizing their objections.
 The March 31, 1885 issue of the newspaper published an article highlighting the women's objections and backed their stance, stating, "THE SUN has only to say that it does not believe the school board will be foolish enough to entertain any proposition involving unnecessary expense, stirring up discord, and so manifestly uncalled for as this one to establish a separate colored school.
 There are less than fifty colored pupils in the city.
 The reference of the petition to a committee was but a polite way of consigning it to the wast (sic.) basket."

-The War of 1812, the Mexican-American War, the Civil War, and the Spanish-American War (not to mention the ongoing battles with the Native Americans), as well as the great expansion westward all fell within her lifetime.
-She also had opportunity to become acquainted with many famous people, including the outlaw Jesse James and his brothers, the abolitionist John Brown, and the United States President, Abraham Lincoln.
+The War of 1812, the Mexican-American War, the Civil War, and the Spanish-American War (not to mention the ongoing conflict with Native American tribes), and the significant expansion westward all fell within her lifetime.
+She also had the opportunity to become acquainted with many famous people, including the outlaw Jesse James and his brothers, the abolitionist John Brown, and the United States President Abraham Lincoln.
 But her favorite to recount was the great meteor shower she witnessed in her late twenties.

 Woodcut depiction of 1833 meteor storm by Adolf Vollmy

-In Lucy's four decades here - nearly a second lifetime - she played first-hand witness to the transformation of Cheyenne.
-She claimed residency in the Dakota territory, the Wyoming territory, and Wyoming state – all from her humble home at 519 W. 18th Street (no longer standing).
-A dreamer and doer, the 106-year-old woman left an incredible impact on her community, even after her passing in 1910.
-Ethnicity, gender, and background did not hold her back from pursuing her goals and Cheyenne is better for it.
+In Lucy's four decades here - nearly a second lifetime - she witnessed Cheyenne's transformation first-hand.
+She claimed residency in the Dakota territory, the Wyoming territory, and the Wyoming state – all from her humble home at 519 W. 18th Street (no longer standing).
+A dreamer and doer, the 106-year-old woman had an incredible impact on her community, even after passing in 1910.
+Ethnicity, gender, and background did not keep her from pursuing her goals, and Cheyenne is better for it.